.js

 file executes in Node during the build, and Ember CLI writes its result as <my-app>/config/environment

-into your build for consumption at runtime.get
+into your build for consumption at runtime.

 or set

-this.get
+In general, this.get

 and this.set